-Opening balance is basically the amount of money in a company’s account at the beginning of a new financial period or year.
+Opening balance in QuickBooks is basically the amount of money in a company’s account at the beginning of a new financial period or year.
 This is known as the first entry that is done when a company starts its processes or after a year-end.
 There are various steps to edit or enter the opening balance in QuickBooks Desktop.
 This article details the steps in entering or editing opening balance in QuickBooks Desktop.
-However, to save time and effort, the user can contact our QuickBooks support team via our toll-free number i.e. 1-800-880-6389.
+However, to save time and effort, the user can contact our QuickBooks support team via our toll-free number i.e. +1-800-360-4183.

 Points to Note:

 - It is considered a good option to contact the accounting professional always before entering the opening balance.
 While setting up the account, you can press F1 key or you can simply click on the link that says- ‘Should I enter an opening balance?’.
 In this way, you can get information about the opening balances.

 - Also, you must not enter the opening balance, if you do not have balance prior to the QuickBooks start date.